cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 ### <a id="microbosh_ssh"></a>SSH ###

-You can ssh to your Micro BOSH vm using the private key set at the [cloud properties](#cloud_properties) section of your Micro BOSH deployment file:
+You can ssh to your MicroBOSH VM using the private key set at the [cloud properties](#cloud_properties) section of your MicroBOSH deployment file:

 <pre class="terminal">
 ssh -i &lt;path_to_microbosh_keypar_private_key&gt; vcap@&lt;microbosh_ip_address&gt;